raspberrypilearning/octapi-calculating-pi/en/step_2.md

 ### Hardware
 - A Raspberry Pi, or any other computer capable of running Python 3

+and/or

-- OctaPi (for some parts of the resource)
+- An OctaPi (for some parts of the resource)

 ### Software
 - Python 3